devmoath/jira-php/README.md

 ------

-**Jira PHP** is a supercharged PHP API client that allows you to interact with the [Jira API](https://docs.atlassian.com/software/jira/docs/api/REST/8.0.0).
+**Jira PHP** is a supercharged PHP API client that allows you to interact with the [Jira API](https://docs.atlassian.com/software/jira/docs/api/REST/8.0.0) and the [Service Desk API](https://docs.atlassian.com/jira-servicedesk/REST/5.2.0/).

 > This project is a work-in-progress.
 Code and documentation are currently under development and are subject to change.